Hand AI the kingdom.

 Quick Access

-Press Cmd+Shift+K from any app.
-A floating panel appears near your cursor.
+Press Cmd+Shift+1 from any app.
+A Spotlight-style panel opens.
 Search, Touch ID, copied.
 Under 2 seconds.

 Organized by project